StarGuardianBasi/FunFlow/README.md

 # FunFlow
 ## What is FunFlow?
-Funflow  is an app that allows you to monitor your entertainment activity, whether is reading, gaming, netfliw and chill, and much more.
+Funflow  is an app that allows you to monitor your entertainment activity, whether is reading, gaming, netflix (or amazon prime, if you're poor, jdk) and chill, and much more.
 What are you waiting for, join in, sit back and have fun with our app.
 ## Why should I care?
 Why not?